janelia-flyem/dvid/README.md

 The main branch of DVID may include breaking changes required by our research work.

-Developers should consult our [install README](https://github.com/janelia-flyem/dvid/blob/master/GUIDE.md) where our conda-based process is described.
+Developers should consult the [install README](https://github.com/janelia-flyem/dvid/blob/master/GUIDE.md) where our conda-based process is described.

 DVID has been tested on MacOS X, Linux (Fedora 16, CentOS 6, Ubuntu), and